sandhya0711/m3_wiper-control-system-wcs-/1_Requirements/README.md

 ## 5W's & 1H and S.W.O.T analysis is in the below table

 # | 5W's & 1H |
-*What
--- wiper control system (WCS)
+*What -- wiper control system (WCS)

-*Where
---Inside and out side the car
+*Where--Inside and out side the car

-*When
---When the weather condition is bad (like in rain and snow) the wiper is activate and clean the car window
+*When--When the weather condition is bad (like in rain and snow) the wiper is activate and clean the car window

-*Who
---Who is driving or controlling the car
+*Who--Who is driving or controlling the car

-*How
---By using STM like by multiple pushes on a button
+*How--By using STM like by multiple pushes on a button

 # | S.W.O.T ANALYSIS |
 Strengths
 * No human interaction with car
 * Manages all commands with one key automatically
 * encryption in data